Built to Last - Chapter One

 She rolls those suddenly less-alluring eyes at my raised brows.
 She won’t ask that question again.
 At least not so soon.

 “The annual Remembrance Day charity CrossFit event is looking for sponsors.
-Is that something you’d be interested in?”
+Are you interested?”

 It’s another thing I’ll have to manage in my jammed calendar, but the exposure for my physiotherapy clinic will be great.
 CrossFit clients make up a large portion of the people I treat.
 Would-be athletes over-train, they’re sent to me so I can fix them up, and I send them back to keep training safely.